Richard J. Codey Arena

-The Richard J. Codey Arena at South Mountain (formerly the South Mountain Arena) is an ice hockey and ice skating arena in West Orange, New Jersey as part of the South Mountain Recreation Complex.
+The Richard J. Codey Arena at South Mountain (formerly the South Mountain Skating Arena) is an ice hockey and ice skating arena in West Orange, New Jersey as part of the South Mountain Recreation Complex.
 The arena is named for former Governor of New Jersey Richard Codey.
 The Codey Arena is owned and operated by the Essex County Department of Park, Recreation, and Cultural Affairs.